Stellantis/api-standards/content/formatting.md

 ## Object Value

 > **JSON is a loosely typed format.
-Nonetheless, formats must be  standardize for any JSON objects (see payload conventions)**
+Nonetheless, formats MUST BE standardize for any JSON objects (see payload conventions)**

 In JSON, values must be one of the following data types:
  - a string :  `{ "name":"John" }`